 September.
 Building on our popular 2010 publication The little blue book we launched What makes a good charity?, our latest thinking on what it takes to be an effective charity today.
 It is a practical guide to charity analysis for individuals, trustees, funders as well as charities themselves.
 Plus: We began our working leading the Impact Management Programme, which aims to help charities and social enterprises increase their social impact and diversify their income.

 October.
 Our trailblazing conference NPC Ignites brought together leaders from the sector and beyond to help charities and funders step back from their day-to-day work and plug into the latest thinking.
-If you missed it catch up via this blog, or our storify summary.
+If you missed it catch up via this blog.
 Plus: We responded to the Lords Select Committee on Charities’ review into charity sustainability, both in writing and in person.

 November.
 A big month for data!
 We published our work on how funders can use data to improve their grant-making.
 Meanwhile, we made some progress on our Data Labs programme—which aims to unlock government administrative data for the charity sector.
 Plus: In this report we explored how charities can best harness the views and needs of their beneficiaries in order to improve their impact.

 December.
 As the festive season was fast approaching, we reflected on over a year’s research into faith-based charities.
 Plus: We brought together some insights on how charity trustees can go above and beyond for the organisations and beneficiaries they serve.